nvaccess/nvda/readme.md

 ## Contributing to NVDA
 If you would like to contribute to NVDA, you can read more information in our [contributing guide](./.github/CONTRIBUTING.md).
 This includes information on reporting issues, triaging issues, testing, translating, contributing code/documentation and creating add-ons.
-NV Access also maintains a [development roadmap](roadmap.md) of NVDA features and supporting infrastructure work.

 ## Status checks